Paul Coffman: Regular season

+Playoffs

 Personal life

 His son, Chase, was an all star tight end for the University of Missouri and last played with the Indianapolis Colts until he was released in 2016.
 His son, Carson, was the starting quarterback for Kansas State University in the 2010 season and most recently played arena football.
 His third son, Cameron, is transferring from the Indiana University Hoosiers to the University of Wyoming.
 His only daughter, Camille, is attending the University of Wyoming on a full scholarship for volleyball.